|

-Zu is an Italian band (Massimo Pupillo on bass, Jacopo Battaglia on drums, Luca Mai on saxophone, and, on the first album, Roy Paci on trumpet) that plays some of the most adventurous post-rock music at the turn of the century, occasionally evoking the
+Zu, an all-instrumental Italian band (Massimo Pupillo on bass, Jacopo Battaglia on drums, Luca Mai on saxophone, and, on the first album, Roy Paci on trumpet),

 legendary Last Exit with Sharrock's guitar replaced by Pupillo's bass.